Autonomous Quantum Devices: When Are They Realizable without Additional Thermodynamic Costs?: Results

 \end{itemize}

 \end{theorem} See Sec. \ref{Sec: proof of thm 2: Quasi-Ideal clock bound} for a proof.\Mspace

-As a direct consequence of Theorem \ref{thm:noemb physical}, in the scenario described in Theorem \ref{Thm:Implementation with Quasi-Idela clock}, $\epres$ is of order of an inverse power in $d_\cl$ as $d_\cl\rightarrow\infty$ and thus both $\epemb$ and $\epres$ are simultaneously small.
-Therefore the Quasi-Ideal Clock allows \emph{all} t-CNOs to be implemented without additional costs not captured by the resource theory.\Mspace
+As a direct consequence of Theorem \ref{thm:noemb physical}, in the scenario described in Theorem \ref{Thm:Implementation with Quasi-Idela clock}, $\epres$ is of power law decay in $d_\cl$ as $d_\cl\rightarrow\infty$ and thus both $\epemb$ and $\epres$ are simultaneously small.
+Therefore the Quasi-Ideal clock allows \emph{all} t-CNOs to be implemented without additional costs not captured by the resource theory.\Mspace

-The property that $\tilde\tau_\G$ is a maximally mixed state for CNOs is at the heart of two important aspects involved in proving Theorems \ref{thm:noemb physical} and \ref{Thm:Implementation with Quasi-Idela clock}.
-On the one hand, all CNOs (and hence all t-CNOs by virtue of Prop. \ref{prop:equiv of t-CNO and CNO}), which are implemented via an arbitrary finite dimensional catalyst $\rho_\cat$; can be done so with maximally mixed states $\tilde\tau_\G$ of \emph{finite} dimension\footnote{More precisely, the dimension $d_\G$ is uniformly upper bounded for all t-CNOs on a fixed $d_\Sy$ dimensional system Hilbert space $\mathcal{H}_\Sy$.} \cite{Qhornslemma18}.
+\fbox{ \parbox{0.92\linewidth}{ \emph{Take home message from Theorem \ref{Thm:Implementation with Quasi-Idela clock}}: There exist control systems whose incurred back-reaction is small enough that one is below the threshold mentioned in the previous box.
+Hence, in conjunction with Theorem \ref{thm:noemb physical}, it implies that the laws of thermodynamics (for baths that transfer only entropy and not heat) do not need to be modified by taking into account the control device. } } The property that $\tilde\tau_\G$ is a maximally mixed state for CNOs is at the heart of two important aspects involved in proving Theorems \ref{thm:noemb physical} and \ref{Thm:Implementation with Quasi-Idela clock}.
+On the one hand, all CNOs (and hence all t-CNOs by virtue of Prop. \ref{prop:equiv of t-CNO and CNO}), which are implemented via an arbitrary finite dimensional catalyst $\rho_\cat$ can be done so with maximally mixed states $\tilde\tau_\G$ of \emph{finite} dimension\footnote{More precisely, the dimension $d_\G$ is uniformly upper bounded for all t-CNOs on a fixed $d_\Sy$-dimensional system Hilbert space $\mathcal{H}_\Sy$.} \cite{Qhornslemma18}.
 The other relevant aspect is that they are the only states which are not ``disturbed'' by the action of a unitary, namely $U_\G \tilde\tau_\G U_\G^\dag= \tilde\tau_\G$ for all unitaries $U_\G$.
 Together these mean that the clock only needed to control a system of finite size, and thus the back-reaction it experiences is limited and independent of the dimension $d_\G$.\footnote{Indeed, observe how the dimension $d_\G$ does not enter in either of the bounds in Theorems \ref{thm:noemb physical} or \ref{Thm:Implementation with Quasi-Idela clock}.}\Mspace

 One would like to prove analogous theorems to Theorems \ref{thm:noemb physical} and \ref{Thm:Implementation with Quasi-Idela clock} for t-CTOs.
 Unfortunately, their Gibbs states satisfy neither of these two aforementioned properties.
 Indeed, there exists CTOs on finite dimensional systems $\mathcal{H}_\Sy$ which require infinite dimensional Gibbs states of infinite mean energy to implement them \cite{Qhornslemma18,3rdLawHenrik,3rdLawLluis}.
 This observation, combined with the fact that Gibbs states are also generally disturbed by the CTO in the sense that $U_\G \tau_\G U_\G^\dag \neq \tau_\G$ for some $U_\G$, suggests that a theorem like Theorem \ref{Thm:Implementation with Quasi-Idela clock} for which $\epres$ from Theorem \ref{thm:noemb physical} vanishes, is not possible; since the back-reaction on any finite energy or dimensional clock would be infinite in some cases.
 Furthermore, there is a technical problem which prevents such theorems.
 The proof of Theorem \ref{thm:noemb physical} uses the known, necessary and sufficient transformation laws for noisy operations (the non increase of the so-called R\'enyi $\alpha$-entropies).
 However, only necessary (but not sufficient) 2nd laws are known for CTOs (the most well-know of which are the non increase of the so-called R\'enyi $\alpha$-divergences \cite{secondlaw}).